 Front-wheel drive with 18-inch wheels will be standard, with all-wheel drive and 19-inch wheels available to those who need it.
 Also debuting on the MKC will be a new suspension damping system called “Continuously Controlled Damping”, or “CCD” for short.
 CCD constantly monitors the road and then adjusts the suspension to suit.
 Drivers can also use CCD to select from “Sport”, “Comfort” and “Normal” modes.

+Though Lincoln hasn’t mentioned it yet, a six-speed automatic should be the standard transmission, as this is the unit found on the Escape.
+The automaker has confirmed, however, that its push-button gear selection system will feature.
 The cockpit is an elegant blend of leather, wood and what Lincoln describes as “natural-look” materials.
 The idea is to convey an upscale yet unconventional feel, since Lincoln is trying to set itself apart from the rest of the luxury herd.
 One standout feature is the steering wheel, which Lincoln says features a design that will be used for future models.
 All the other goodies typical of Lincoln models are also there, including the SYNC interface with MyLincoln Touch, which is controlled via an 8-inch touchscreen display.

 As a special touch, owners will be able to utilize a smartphone app to control the vehicle: With a MyLincoln Mobile app, MKC owners will be able to start, lock, unlock and locate their vehicle, as well as set the interior temperature.
 Safety features include collision warning with brake support, lane keep assist, parking assist, a rearview camera, a blind spot monitor, a cross traffic alert system and seven standard airbags.